framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ## public boolean function usingSubsystems()

-Returns `true` if the application is using subsystems, i.e., `variables.framework.usingSubsystems` is `true`.
+Returns `true` if the application is using legacy subsystems, i.e., `variables.framework.usingSubsystems` is `true`.
 Otherwise returns `false`.
+Not relevant to new style subsystems.

 ## public string function view( string path, struct args = { }, any missingView = { } )